You may be surprised That many advanced ESL students do not understand American money. This is a topic that is good to review for all students.

-American money can be confusing for students for several reasons.
+American money can be confusing for several reasons.
 Most countries use size and color as an indicator of value.
-Bills and coins of greater worth are larger and sizes decrease for each smaller amount.
-Different denominations are often different colors.
-U.S. money is very inconsistent from this point of view.
-All U.S. bills are the same size and color/s.
-However, students quickly learn to read the denomination in the corners of a bill.
+Bills and coins of greater value are larger and sizes decrease for each smaller value.
+Different bill denominations are often different colors.
+All denominations of U.S. bills are the same size and color.
+Students quickly learn to read the denomination in the corners of a bill.

-When teaching money, I always begin with dollar bills: $1, $5, $10 and $20.
-I use realistic looking play money for this activity.
-Usually students learn how to use bills very quickly.
-Of course, they must know the numbers first.
+When teaching money, begin with dollar bills: $1, $5, $10 and $20.
+Use realistic play money for this activity.
+Usually students learn how to use various dollar bills very quickly.

-When teaching coins, I use real coins including both regular and state quarters, and new and old nickels and pennies.
-I separate these into four piles according to value.
-After reviewing the value and name of each coin, I ask students to give me amounts ranging from 1-20 cents.
-Once they have mastered this, I move on to 21-30 cents and so forth until we reach 100 cents.
-I also ask them to tell me how much money I have in my hand.
+When teaching coins, use real coins including both regular and state quarters, and new and old nickels and pennies.
+Separate these into four piles according to value.
+After reviewing the value and name of each coin, ask students to make amounts ranging from 1-20 cents.
+Once they have mastered this, move on to 21-30 cents and so forth until you reach 100 cents.
+Ask students to tell how much money you have in your hand.
 Amounts over 25 cents have multiple combinations and can be challenging for students.
-Lastly, we do dollars and cents together, then practice giving and receiving change.
+Demonstrate the different ways to make the same amount.
+Lastly, have students use dollars and cents together.
+Lastly, practice giving larger amounts and receiving change.

 Money is best taught in the context of use.
 Set up a small store with empty boxes and cans or any objects available.
 Place prices on the merchandise and have students sell, purchase, and make change.
 Or better yet, take a field trip to a grocery or dollar store.

 You can ask the students to bring money from their country to class and teach their classmates.
 This is always a fun time and students use English without even realizing it.